MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSite.md

 ### -TimeZoneId

 Specifies the time zone of the site collection.
-For more information, see [SPRegionalSettings.TimeZones Property](https://learn.microsoft.com/dotnet/api/microsoft.sharepoint.spregionalsettings.timezones).
+For more information, see [RegionalSettings.TimeZones property](/previous-versions/office/sharepoint-csom/jj171282(v=office.15)).

 ```yaml
 Type: Int32